monkiato/apio/README.md

 the manifest is a json formatted file with a list of collections to be populated in the API.

+The default path is `/app/manifest.json`, or can be changed through the environment variable `MANIFEST_PATH`

 expected fields per collection:

  - name: collection name used for the url
  - fields: list of field names and types to be used